-The plan committee received 94 written comments during the first village engagement session held 31st August 2014 and 89 responses to the Neighbourhood Development Plan Survey.
-The latter represents 37% of the 242 households in Winchfield and 194 local residents of voting age.
+The plan committee received 94 written comments during the first village engagement session on August 31, 2014.
+Subsequently, 89 responses were received to the Neighbourhood Development Plan Survey, representing 37% of the 242 households in Winchfield and 194 local residents of voting age.
 Each comment was reviewed by the plan committee and helped to shape this plan.
-Community involvement continued as this plan evolved over the following months resulting in this document.
-On 14th June 2016 members of Winchfield Parish Council formally accepted this Plan and approved submission to Hart DC.
+Community involvement continued as this plan evolved over the following months resulting in the pre-submission document.
+On October 24, 2016, Winchfield Parish Council formally accepted the modifications recommended by the Independent Examiner and approved this document as the final version of the Winchfield NDP for submission to Hart DC.